waylow/add_camera_rigs/README.md

 When the Rig is selected, the camera properties will be displayed in the Sidebar.

 # 3D Rigs (Dolly & Crane)
-This rigs are designed to make it easier to achieve the motion of a real world dolly camrea rig and crane camera rig.
+These rigs are designed to make it easier to achieve the motion of a real world dolly camrea rig and crane camera rig.
 They have a similar set up, however, the Crane Rig has 2 extra controls for the height and the length of the crane arm.
 This arm makes it easier to achieve the arcing motion of the real life crane rig.

 ![alt text](images/dolly-and-crane-rigs.png)
 ## Controls